buggyrace/buggy-race-about/docs/customising/env.md

 ## Other "system" settings

-There are some config settings that the admin interface doesn't let you edit.
-You can see them by looking on the **System information** page.
-Many of the config settings shown there can be declared as environment variables if you really need to.

 {: .navigation}
 **Admin** → **Dashboard** → **System info**

+There are some config settings that the admin **Config** interface on the race server doesn't let you edit.
+You can see them by looking on the **System information** page.
+Many of the config settings shown there can be declared as environment variables if you need to change them.

 {: .note}
 Unlike changes made through the web interface, any changes you make to